brandlabs/bigcommerce-sitewide-banners/README.md

 - add a line on `theme.scss` to hide the _sitewide banner_ Category (since BigCommerce adds this as a menu item)
 - add a line to `.stencil` file for local development
 - create Sitewide banner Category page using the BigCommerce API
-- create a test banner using the BigCommerce API.

 Manual steps:
 - On global.js file you need to call the `getBanner()` function based on your preferences (We like on the `before` function call);